Have You had the Real Estate Discussion With Your Children Yet?

 Some Factors to Consider

-Even if prices move downward a bit more, with interest rates likely being higher, then greater monthly carrying costs would result.
+Even if prices move down a bit more, with interest rates likely being higher, then greater monthly carrying costs would result.

-Another economic aspect to consider is the tax write-offs that accompany most home ownership, primarily from deductibility of interest payments on loans up to $1.1 million.
-Of course if your children are currently paying rent, their payments would begin to build up equity if they were being made on a purchased home.
+Another economic aspect to consider is the tax write-offs that accompany most homeownership, primarily from the deductibility of interest payments on loans up to $1.1 million.
+Of course, if your children are currently paying rent, their payments would begin to build up equity if they were being made on a purchased home.

 Where to Start with your Children?